The MoD and other parties

 ‘That’s unfair dismissal.’

-‘Won’t wash.
-You’re welcome to try but official secrets comes into play.
+‘Notin terms of our arrangement – you’re welcome to try but official secrets comes into play.
 Speaking of playing, you were playing away.’

-All the way down those stairs, murder was in her heart.
-Cornell plus O’Brien would go down for this.
+All the way down those stairs, murder was in her heart, Cornell plus O’Brien would go down for this.
 Favours were about to be called in.

-She paused by one of those pillars between shops with a full length mirror attached.
-She looked terrible and had to regroup – she had no bargaining chips any longer.
+She paused by one of those pillars between shops with a full length mirror attached, she looked terrible and had to regroup – she had no bargaining chips any longer.

 ‘Well?’ she asked.